unkn0wn-root/resterm/docs/restermscript.md

 ### Types and truthiness

-RST has several runtime types.
+RTS has several runtime types.

 - Null represents the absence of a value.
 - Bool represents true or false.